Bethune: The Making of a Hero: Preproduction

+Jewison considered directing the film, but was unable to due to scheduling conflicts with Moonstruck.
+Sidney J. Furie was offered the position, but stated that he could only do it if the film was delayed.
+Kotcheff was attached to direct the film, but left due to payment disputes after only being offered $500,000.
+Kotcheff also believed that the film's budget was not high enough and would encounter similar problems to Joshua Then and Now.
+Sutherland proposed Ralph L. Thomas, a friend of his and who directed a film he starred in.
+Thomas stated that the script needed major changes.
+In January 1987, Phillip Borsos, who had been out of work for eighteen months and multiple recent projects cancelled, was selected to direct.

-Jewison considered directing the film, but was unable to due to scheduling conflicts.
-Kotcheff was also attached to direct the film, but left due to payment disputes.
-Phillip Borsos directed the film.
-In the 1940s Darryl F. Zanuck wanted Walter Pidgeon to play Bethune.
-Sean Connery, Richard Dreyfuss, Christopher Plummer, and Robert Redford were interested in playing Bethune, but Donald Sutherland, who previously played Bethune in a CBC Television movie, was selected.
+In the 1940s Darryl F. Zanuck wanted Walter Pidgeon to play Bethune, Pidgeon later portrayed him in a radio drama.
+Sean Connery, Richard Dreyfuss, Christopher Plummer, and Redford were interested in playing Bethune, but Donald Sutherland, who previously played Bethune in a CBC Television movie, was selected.
 Sutherland previously attempted to create a $40 million film based on Roderick Stewart's Bethune biography with Gillo Pontecorvo directing.

 An agreement in 1986 divided the budget with $5 million coming from Canada, $3 million from China, and $2 million from France.
 An agreement signed by Minister of Communications Flora MacDonald and Ai Zhisheng on 23 February 1987, listed the budget of the film as $13.5 million.
 Hemdale Film Corporation bought the United States distribution rights for $2.5 million and Telefilm invested $8.2 million.
 The film's budget rose from $11 million to between $15–20 million.
 It was the most expensive film in Canadian history at the time until Shadow of the Wolf.